Female world leaders hailed as voices of reason amid the coronavirus chaos

-“We might think of this as a halo effect on some women leaders,” said Jennifer Curtin, director of the Public Policy Institute at the University of Auckland.
+“We might think of this as a halo effect on some women leaders,” said Jennifer Curtin, director of the Public Policy Institute at the University of Auckland in New Zealand.
 Many women leaders have indeed been successful in controlling the spread of the coronavirus while also maintaining calm.
 Their successes have been amplified in part “because we see … a couple of hyper masculine leaders responding in a very aggressive way,” Curtin said.

 Here are examples of how elected female leaders around the globe have responded to outbreaks of the coronavirus in their countries.